MahboobMMonza/Piraten-Kapern-Game/README.md

   * To run the packaged delivery:
     * `java -jar target/piraten-karpen-jar-with-dependencies.jar`

+  __NOTE__: Trace logging is automatically conducted by the system and is available in the `logs` folder.

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**

 ## Feature Backlog